Varssos/sw-notes/docs/source/cpp/setup.rst

 5. ``Terminal`` -> ``Configure Default Build Task``.
 Choose ``/usr/bin/gcc`` or ``/usr/bin/g++``
 6. ``Run`` -> ``Start Debugging`` -> ``/usr/bin/gcc`` or ``/usr/bin/g++``
 7. Done.
 Remember to set breakpoint during debugging
+8. You can git clone my C/C++ project listed on the top of this page